benpolinsky/bp_custom_fields/README.md

 # BpCustomFields

-1. Gallery
-- update flatpickr to latest release
 2. editor - toolbar
-3. Add Template more complex/Hierarchy fields
+3. Acomplex/Hierarchy fields
+   -
-- Everything orderable (esp fields)
+4. Everything orderable (esp fields)
-4. audio (how are you handling this? - soundmanger?)
+5. audio (how are you handling this? - soundmanger or just leave it up to user for now... (maybe eliminate type...)
-5. errors and notifications
+6. errors and notifications
-6. How to handle default style... default theme, perhaps.
+7. How to handle default style... default theme, perhaps.

 There are a number of reasons why I've wanted to use some sort of custom fields in Rails applications: